cloudymax/gcp-tf-base/README.md

 - [GKE private cluster with a bastion host](https://medium.com/google-cloud/gke-private-cluster-with-a-bastion-host-5480b44793a7) by Peter Hrvola
 - [How to use a Private Cluster in Kubernetes Engine](https://github.com/GoogleCloudPlatform/gke-private-cluster-demo) by the GCP team
 - [Google Cloud Workload Identity with Kubernetes and Terraform](https://www.cobalt.io/blog/google-cloud-workload-identity-with-kubernetes-and-terraform) by Nikola Velkovski

-**WIP, need to add the gcloud CLI commands for vpc, network, and subnets and the terraform for pushing the local state to the newly created bucket.**

 ## Required data: